AdyGCode/SaaS-FED-Notes/2026/Session-01/slides-01-01-setting-up/slides.md

 <!--
-We have a set of requiremens that we use for our development worki, this presentation takes you thorugh setting up in our TAFE labs, and a good guide for Windows 11 users at home.
+We have a set of requirements that we use for our development work, this presentation takes you through setting up in our TAFE labs, and a good guide for Windows 11 users at home.
 -->